michmzr/michmzr.github.io/_posts/2024-05-17-python-dockerfile.md

 key: python-in-dockerfile
 ---

-# How to work with Python virtual env in Dockerfile

 If you work with Python, you probably need to activate a virtual environment to manage dependencies.
 Using a virtualenv requires activation each time you want to use Python or pip.
 This blog post will show you how to effectively and elegantly work with Python when building a Dockerfile.

 ## Method 1: Bad